swkWien/gdcr2024/01_session01_ensemble.md

 ## Retrospective 🏟️

-How did it feel?
+- How did it feel?

 <!-- 10 minutes -->

 ---

-## Enjoy the Coffee Break ☕
+## Enjoy the Break ☕

 *And be back in 10 minutes.*